Maestro-Zacht/aa-charlink/README.md

 ## Overview

+### Basic usage

 1. Select which app you want to link your character to
    ![Overview](https://raw.githubusercontent.com/Maestro-Zacht/aa-charlink/main/docs/images/charlink_homepage.png)
 2. Login on CPP site
 3. Character linked to the selected apps
    ![Success](https://raw.githubusercontent.com/Maestro-Zacht/aa-charlink/main/docs/images/charlink_success.png)

+### Auditing

+Users with the appropriate permission (see [permissions](#permissions)) can audit the linked characters of the users of their corporation, alliance or auth state.
+A link will appear on top of the main page of the app and will redirect to a page with a table of all the linked characters of the users of the selected corporation.

+A user can be audited by clicking on the link on the `Main Character` column.

 ## Installation